samyak1409/django/README.md

 #### 5. Delete Post Functionality
 1. Created `PostDeleteView` w/ `LoginRequiredMixin` & `UserPassesTestMixin` (& same `test_func`), routed url.
 2. Created `post_confirm_delete.html`.
-(It will be just a confirmation form, where submit button will lead to post deletion.)
+(It will be just a confirmation form, where the submit button will lead to post deletion.)
 3. Set `success_url` in view.
 (Url to redirect on after deleting the post.)
 - *Now, posts can be deleted successfully!*